Student Course Syllabi Information

 KCTCS Code of Student Conduct

-Faculty and students at Elizabethtown Community and Technical College are bound by principles of truth and honesty that are fundamental for an educational community.
-Information about academic rights and academic offenses and the student s right to appeal is located in ARTICLE II ACADEMIC POLICIES AND PROCEDURES (2.1-2.9) in the KCTCS Code of Student Conduct.
-(Revised June 2009)
+Faculty and students at ECTC are bound by principles of truth and honesty that are fundamental for an educational community.
+Information about academic rights and academic offenses and the student's right to appeal is located in the KCTCS Code of Student Conduct.
+(Revised December 2, 2022)

 Accessing/Checking your KCTCS Email

-As a student of the KCTCS System, E-mail is an integral part of the distance learning process as well as your everyday process as a student of Elizabethtown Community and Technical College.
+As a student of the KCTCS System, e-mail is an integral part of the distance learning process as well as your everyday process as a student of ECTC.
 You get grade information, class registration, and other related information on your email account.
 In addition, all of your KCTCS information will come through student email.